How to Expedite the Processing of I-131 Travel Document?

 How to request expedited processing?

 In almost all cases, a speedy request for expedited processing can be made by calling the USCIS or through Ask Emma at USCIS’s website.
 The phone number for the USCIS Contact Center is (800) 375-5283.
 When calling, please say “infopass appointment”, and then you will be connected to a live representative.
 The TTY telephone line for those who are deaf, hard of hearing, or have a speech disability is (800) 767-1833.

-No matter where the caller lives in the United States, calls to request expedited processing are placed to the same USCIS Contact Center.
+No matter where the caller lives in the United States, calls or Ask Emma to request expedited processing are placed to the same USCIS Contact Center.
 Then the USCIS staff will create and forward a service request to the service center with proper jurisdiction over a particular immigration case.

 Once the appropriate service center receives the request to expedite an I-131 travel document application, a USCIS adjudicator may ask the applicant for additional supporting documentation.
 It is important to be aware; however, that even if the expedited processing is approved, based on the telephone request to the USCIS Contact Center, and the subsequent consideration by a service center adjudicator, this does not mean that any underlying application will automatically be approved.